assaabloy-ppi/binson-c-light/README.md

 Status of v2
 ---------

-Writer is same as v1.
-Parser works fine but still needs some API clarification and unit test coverage
+Looks stable with good unit test coverage, need more eyes for review.

 API changes in v2:
 ---------------

 * No implicit block level entering: for top-level nor for OBJECT items (e.g. "a":{})
-* User level API returns bool (succes/failure), app may check later "error_flags" if needed.
+* User level API returns bool (succes/failure), it's up to app to check later "error_flags" if needed.
-[TODO]
+* All parsing functions are just shortcuts to binson_parser_advance(), controlled with wide range of parameters.
+* *_ensure() functions are designed to additionaly check item type (see #8)

 Features